David-McKenna/udpPacketManager/docs/README_INTEGRATION.md

 ```

-You may need to manually include some C functions for some compilers (CUDA needed this in my case).
+You may need to manually include some C functions for some compilers (CUDA needed this in my case, I haven't caught all of the prototypes for C++).
 For a basic implementation, all you need is
 ```
 extern "C"  {
   int lofar_udp_reader_step(lofar_udp_reader *reader);